 Wonderla Amusement Park and Resort in Bangalore: Tickets, Rides, Offers and Dress Code

 Wonderla Resort and Amusement Park lies in the heart of Bangalore and has a reliable reputation of being India’s best family destination.
 The popular quote goes, “The Sky is the limit” but Wonderla believes that the “Sky is not the limit- we showed.”
 The lobby was large and widely spaced with a crisp black and white theme, unsuited for an amusement park.
 Dull with professional-looking crisp clocks of New Delhi, Sydney, London and New York displayed behind the reception desk.
-We got our room cards and ascended up to the fourth floor.
+We got our room cards and ascended to the fourth floor.
 I had never seen an elevator so clean; the steel was shining.
 The room cost 10,000 INR a night.
 My sister and I’s room had a view of the amusement park.
 Room service blessed us with the best surprise!
-They designed towel figures in the shape of an elephant, monkey and giraffe and planted them on our bed, decorated with petals.
-The headboard had love heart shaped balloons.
+They designed towel figures in the shape of an elephant, monkey, and giraffe and planted them on our bed, decorated with petals.
+The headboard had love heart-shaped balloons.
 It was the best welcoming gift.
 Wonderla has custom made brand bottles written in bold colors “Let the thrill begin.”
-“Time to take your own splash” and “Take the leap of joy” which was very appealing to the eye.
+“Time to take your splash” and “Leap over joy” which was very appealing to the eye.

 The amusement park was a few meters away.
-At the entrance, there were cardboard imitated trees strategically placed in the center circling a small “Wonderla” fountain where tourists would hoard around to take photos.
+At the entrance, there was cardboard imitated trees strategically placed in the center circle a small “Wonderla” fountain where tourists would hoard around to take photos.
 Surveying the premises, there were a lot of people in the amusement park.
-We opted to buy Fast-track tickets to avoid the long queues that would follow in the near future.
+We opted to buy Fast-track tickets to avoid the long queues that would follow shortly.
 These tickets included a guide around the amusement park.
-One thing I really respected about this amusement park was that you didn’t have to pay for every ride individually.
-As long as you have a ticket, you can do them all.
-Unlike in Kenya where you have to pay for each and every ride.
-We were so excited; this began our adrenaline filled adventure!
-At Wonderla, people had to buy special clothes to walk around the amusement park; special water resistant clothes which were decent.
+One thing I respected about this amusement park was that you didn’t have to pay for every ride individually.
+If you have a ticket, you can do them all.
+Unlike in Kenya where you must pay for each ride.
+We were so excited; this began our adrenaline-filled adventure!
+At Wonderla, people had to buy special clothes to walk around the amusement park; special water-resistant clothes which were decent.
 In India, females wearing a one-piece swimming costume was viewed as a taboo.
 Men walking around shirtless was a recent trend because they had a culture of covering up.

 The next ride we attempted was the Techno Jump.
-It looked like an adrenaline-filled merry-go round.
-It didn’t look scary but after what I had experienced, I had learnt not to judge a book by its cover.
+It looked like an adrenaline-filled merry-go-round.
+It didn’t look scary but after what I had experienced; I had learned not to judge a book by its cover.
 My father and I sat on the wide seats, one could easily slide sideways.
-The music began to play and we were on our way.
+The music began to play, and we were on our way.
 This ride to me was just a series of short ups and downs.
-It wasn’t frightening whatsoever, I enjoyed the ride.
+It wasn’t frightening whatsoever; I enjoyed the ride.

 Finally, it was time for the mother of them all, the Y-Scream.
 This ride would flip and turn people in their seats.
-It’s like a Ferris wheel going round but instead giving a full 360 degree turn while you’re in your seat.
-Only truly brave thrill seekers could stomach this ride.
+It’s like a Ferris wheel going around but instead giving a full 360-degree turn while you’re in your seat.
+Only truly brave thrill-seekers could stomach this ride.
 My father and I sat together.
 It turned out to be the best ride in the whole of the amusement park.
 This is what the word “rush” was all about.
-It was absolutely magnetic.
+It was magnetic.
 No fear just a whole amount of high intensity and magnanimous energy flowing throughout the body.
 I would laugh and scream, in a state of pure joy.
-It travelled at such high speeds that you feel like you’re dropping down to the ground in an instant and rising all the way to the top while midair; you’re being twirled and turned in a perfect 360 degree turn.
-It was absolutely fantastic.
+It traveled at such high speeds that you feel like you’re dropping down to the ground in an instant and rising to the top while midair; you’re being twirled and turned in a perfect 360-degree turn.
+It was fantastic.
 I loved it and when I looked over it my dad, he was enjoying it as much as I was.

-Wonderla is definitely a must visit if you’re in India.
+Wonderla is a must-visit if you’re in India.
 The people are warm and friendly.
 The rides will surely give you a run for your money since they are ‘’to die’’ for.
 Don’t attempt any of the rides if you have a heart condition, some form of epilepsy.
 This won’t be suitable for you.